glossary

 Key responsibilities include:

-• Strategic Planning: Setting long-term goals and strategies, and monitoring progress towards these.
+• Strategic direction.
+Setting long-term goals and monitoring progress.

-• Governance: Establishing policies and procedures for the effective operation of the board and the organisation as a whole.
+• Governance.
+Establishing policies and procedures for how the board and the organisation operate.

-• Financial Management: Approving annual budgets, financial plans, and audits, ensuring the organisation’s financial sustainability.
+• Financial oversight.
+Approving budgets, financial plans, and audits.

 What is the role of the Board of Directors in a not-for-profit organisation in Australia?

-The Board of Directors in a not-for-profit (NFP) organisation in Australia plays a critical role in governance, strategic direction, and oversight.
+The board of directors in a not-for-profit organisation governs the organisation, sets its strategic direction, and provides oversight.

-Their duties include setting and monitoring the organisation's vision, mission, and strategic goals; ensuring compliance with legal and regulatory requirements; overseeing the organisation's finances and ensuring its financial sustainability; and evaluating the performance of the Chief Executive Officer or equivalent.
+Their duties include setting and monitoring the organisation's vision, mission, and strategic goals; ensuring compliance with legal and regulatory requirements; overseeing finances; and evaluating the performance of the Chief Executive Officer or equivalent.

-The board is also responsible for ensuring the organisation adheres to its values and ethical standards, making decisions in the best interest of the organisation and its community or cause.
+The board is also responsible for making sure the organisation follows its values and ethical standards, and for making decisions in the best interest of the organisation and the community it serves.

 How are members of the Board of Directors selected or appointed in not-for-profit organisations?